-In the event a participant in our 2003 stock incentive plan terminates employment or is terminated by us without cause, any options that have become exercisable prior to the time of termination will remain exercisable for three months from the date of termination (unless a shorter or longer period of time is determined by the plan administrator upon grant of the option).
-In the event a participant in our 2003 stock incentive plan is terminated by us for cause, any options which have become exercisable prior to the time of termination will immediately terminate.
+In the event a participant in our 2004 stock incentive plan terminates employment or is terminated by us without cause, any options that have become exercisable prior to the time of termination will remain exercisable for three months from the date of termination (unless a shorter or longer period of time is determined by the plan administrator upon grant of the option).
+In the event a participant in our 2004 stock incentive plan is terminated by us for cause, any options which have become exercisable prior to the time of termination will immediately terminate.
 If termination was caused by death or disability, any options which have become exercisable prior to the time of termination, will remain exercisable for twelve months from the date of termination (unless a shorter or longer period of time is determined by the plan administrator upon grant of the option).
 In no event may a participant exercise the option after the expiration date of the option.

-Awards granted under our 2003 stock incentive plan will automatically become fully vested immediately prior to the consummation of certain corporate events affecting the company if these awards are not assumed or replaced in connection with the corporate event.
+Awards granted under our 2004 stock incentive plan will automatically become fully vested immediately prior to the consummation of certain corporate events affecting the company if these awards are not assumed or replaced in connection with the corporate event.
 Awards that are assumed or replaced will not be accelerated.
 In addition, a grantee's awards then outstanding will automatically become fully vested if the grantee is terminated without cause or terminates employment for good reason within twelve months after certain corporate events affecting the company.

-Unless terminated sooner, our 2003 stock incentive plan will automatically terminate in 2013.
-Our Board of Directors will have authority to amend or terminate our 2003 stock incentive plan.
-No amendment or termination of the 2003 stock incentive plan shall adversely affect any rights under awards already granted to a participant unless agreed to by the affected participant.
-To the extent necessary to comply with applicable provisions of federal securities laws, state corporate and securities laws, the Internal Revenue Code, the rules of any applicable stock exchange or national market system, and the rules of any non-U.S. jurisdiction applicable to awards granted to residents therein, we shall obtain stockholder approval of any such amendment to the 2003 stock incentive plan in such a manner and to such a degree as required.
+Unless terminated sooner, our 2004 stock incentive plan will automatically terminate in 2014.
+Our Board of Directors will have authority to amend or terminate our 2004 stock incentive plan.
+No amendment or termination of the 2004 stock incentive plan shall adversely affect any rights under awards already granted to a participant unless agreed to by the affected participant.
+To the extent necessary to comply with applicable provisions of federal securities laws, state corporate and securities laws, the Internal Revenue Code, the rules of any applicable stock exchange or national market system, and the rules of any non-U.S. jurisdiction applicable to awards granted to residents therein, we shall obtain stockholder approval of any such amendment to the 2004 stock incentive plan in such a manner and to such a degree as required.

-2003 Non-Employee Director Option Program
+2004 Non-Employee Director Option Program

-Our 2003 non-employee director stock option program will be adopted as part of the 2003 stock incentive plan and will be subject to the terms and conditions of the 2003 stock incentive plan.
-Our 2003 non-employee director stock option program was approved by our Board of Directors in October 2003 and our stockholders will approve the 2003 stock incentive plan prior to completion of the offering.
-The 2003 non-employee director stock option program is a discretionary program under the 2003 stock incentive plan and is not subject to stockholder approval.
-The 2003 non-employee director stock option program will become effective as of the effective date of this prospectus, and no awards will be made under this program until that time.
+Our 2004 non-employee director stock option program will be adopted as part of the 2004 stock incentive plan and will be subject to the terms and conditions of the 2004 stock incentive plan.
+The 2004 non-employee director stock option program is a discretionary program under the 2004 stock incentive plan and is not subject to stockholder approval.
+The 2004 non-employee director stock option program will become effective as of the effective date of this prospectus, and no awards will be made under this program until that time.

-The purpose of the 2003 non-employee director stock option program will be to enhance our ability to attract and retain the best available non-employee directors, to provide them additional incentives and, therefore, to promote the success of our business.
+The purpose of the 2004 non-employee director stock option program will be to enhance our ability to attract and retain the best available non-employee directors, to provide them additional incentives and, therefore, to promote the success of our business.